Generic Name: sulfamethoxazole/trimethoprim (Oral route)

 - Streptococcal infection (group A β-hemolytic)—Sulfonamides should not be used in patients with this condition.

-This section provides information on the proper use of a number of products that contain trimethoprim and sulfamethoxazole.
+This section provides information on the proper use of a number of products that contain sulfamethoxazole/trimethoprim.
 It may not be specific to Nu-Cotrimox.
 Please read with care.

 Take this medicine exactly as directed by your doctor.
 Do not take more of it, do not take it more often, and do not take it for a longer time than your doctor ordered.
 To do so may increase the chance of side effects.